 If you fall within either (or both!) of these categories, then any kind of violation of the terms of the GDPR is sure to land you in trouble.

 The European Union is a sort of economic coalition between 27 countries.
 The member countries are considered part of a “single market” or “internal market” which allows various trade benefits.
 As part of our handbook on the rudimentary principles of GDPR, we have compiled a list of countries that are part of the European Union:

 The UK used to be part of the EU up until 31 January 2020.
-However, its dissociation from the EU (Brexit) will not have any immediate effect on its status in the single market until the transition/implementation period is over (tentatively 31 December 2020).
+However, its dissociation from the EU (Brexit) has not had any immediate effect on its status in the single market since the transition/implementation period ended.